 Analysis: making sense of the law based on these facts.

-The facts set forth in the underlying damage recover case, are the important part.
-In this case, the attorney for the snowmobile outfitter was found not to have violated the federal fair debt collections act.
+The facts set forth in the underlying damage recovery case, are the important part.
+In this case, the attorney for the snowmobile outfitter was found not to have violated the federal Fair Debt Collections Act.

 In awarding judgment to the defendant in this case, the judge also awarded him costs.